SalishSeaCast/docs/work_env/hg_version_control.rst

     hg commit -m"Add Salish Sea NEMO model quick-start section."

-Assuming that you have the :envvar:`EDITOR` environment variable set :command:`hg commit` without the :kbd:`-m` option will open your editor for you to write your commit message and the files to be committed will be shown in the editor.
+Assuming that you have the :envvar:`EDITOR` environment variable set :kbd:`hg commit` without the :kbd:`-m` option will open your editor for you to write your commit message and the files to be committed will be shown in the editor.
 Using your editor for commit message also makes it easy to write multi-line commit messages.

 Here are recommendations for commit message style::